HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-### What if You Deploy Unsigned Supplemental Policy on Signed System?
+### What if You Deployed an Unsigned Supplemental Policy for a Signed Base Policy?

 If you deploy an unsigned supplemental policy on a system where all policies including base and supplemental, are signed, the deployed unsigned supplemental policy will be ignored.